Newton's minimal resistance problem

-Newton's minimal resistance problem is a problem of finding a solid of revolution which experiences a minimum resistance when it moves through a homogeneous fluid with constant velocity in the direction of the axis of revolution, named after Isaac Newton, who studied the problem in 1685 and published it in 1687 in his Principia Mathematica.
-This is the first example of a problem solved in what is now called the calculus of variations, appearing a decade before the brachistochrone problem.
-Newton published the solution in Principia Mathematica without his derivation and David Gregory was the first person who approached Newton and persuaded him to write an analysis for him.
+Newton's minimal resistance problem is a problem of finding a solid of revolution which experiences a minimum resistance when it moves through a homogeneous fluid with constant velocity in the direction of the axis of revolution, named after Isaac Newton, who posed and solved the problem in 1685 and published it in 1687 in his Principia Mathematica.
+The problem initiated the field of the calculus of variations, as Newton introduced the concept of calculus of variations, with the problem being the first to be formulated and correctly solved, appearing a decade before the brachistochrone problem, in which Newton also solved using the calculus of variations.
+Newton published the solution in Principia Mathematica without his derivation, and David Gregory was the first person who approached Newton and persuaded him to write an analysis for him.
 Then the derivation was shared with his students and peers by Gregory.